yavuzsonmez/42-Webserv/readme.md

 - Implement error pages.
 Error pages can be defined in the configuration already but are not handled yet Error pages need to be able to be defined for every server block.
 - It seems like we are not closing all the forks we open.
 We should look into this.
+- Seperate the client sockets from the server sockets.
+There is no reason putting them in the same vector